Inventory & Stock

 The menu to the top right hand corner of the page is where any forms setup by your organisation can be accessed.
 Forms are used to capture any testing performed on the used item.

-Please contact Charity Suite support should you wish to setup forms.
+Please contact Charity Suite support team should you wish to setup forms.

 The details captured in the forms are shown on the Declarations page on the Charity Suite Portal.